pydio/pydio-doc-admin-guide/4_connecting_your_storage/1_datasource_format.md

 For structured storage, backup/restore is just a matter of copying the data to/from an other location and launching a resync manually.

-## Flat Storage : best for performances
+## Flat Storage: best for performances

 ### Embracing the "objects storage" world